department-of-veterans-affairs/vets-design-system-documentation/src/_components/links.md

 ## Content considerations

-- Link text should describe the target and purpose of the link.
+- Link text should describe the purpose and target (destination) of the link.
 - Go to [Links in the Content style guide](https://design.va.gov/content-style-guide/links) for detailed guidance.

 ## Accessibility considerations